ari-lt/files.ari.lt/README.md

 - You agree that all of your files are and will stay under [ArArv2 license](/LICENSE)
 - File names cannot include `#`, `?` or any other url unsafe chars
 - Any illegal material will not get hosted
-- Overwrite others files unless they are older than 6 months and have nothing stating that you cannot remove it
+- Don't overwrite other's files unless they are older than 6 months and have nothing stating that you cannot remove it (See [permanent hosting](#Permanent-hosting))
+- Help me remove any illegal or rules evading files because being taken down is not fun

 You can host your files by just making a pull request